Drilling & filling teeth: an unwise choice?

 The pulp of the tooth can be killed by the vibrations of the drill.
 Even other tools wielded by dentists can inflict such damage to the pulp that pulpal necrosis ensues.

-10 Drilling helps cariogenic bacteria to quickly penetrate deeply into the tooth
+10 a Drilling helps cariogenic bacteria to quickly penetrate deeply into the tooth

 12 Dental composites and bonding systems can damage the gums.